-Recommendation: Reason for Recommendation: That Cabinet approves in draft the: 1.
-MTFS for 2020-2025 as set out in Appendix A to the report be agreed in principle.
+Recommendation: Reason for Recommendation: 1.
+That the MTFS for 2020-2025 as set out in Appendix A to the report be agreed in principle.
 To aid business planning and development of the budget over a three-year period 2.
-Draft Revenue Budget for 2020-2021 with the inclusion of a 5% increase in Council Tax shown in the Financial Resource Model in Appendix B and Table 2 of this report.
+That the Revenue Budget for 2020-2021 with the inclusion of a 5% increase in Council Tax shown in the Financial Resource Model in Appendix B and Table 4 of this report is approved.
 Statutory Requirement 3.
-Fees and Charges Register in Appendices D and E. To comply with Powys County Council Income Policy 4.
-Capital Strategy and Capital Programme for 2020-30 shown in Appendix F. Statutory Requirement 5.
-Minimum Revenue Provision Statement as set out on Appendix F. Statutory Requirement 6.
-Treasury Management Strategy and the Annual Investment Strategy in Appendix F. Statutory Requirement 7.
-Authorised borrowing limit for 2020-21 as required under section 3(1) of the Local Government Act 2003 at £429 million as set out in section 3.58 of this report.
+That the Fees and Charges proposed within the Fees and Charges Register are approved (Appendices D and E) To comply with Powys County Council Income Policy 4.
+The proposed Capital Strategy and Capital Programme for 2020-30 shown in Appendix F is approved.
+Statutory Requirement 5.
+The Minimum Revenue Provision Statement as set out on Appendix F is approved.
+Statutory Requirement 6.
+The Treasury Management Strategy and the Annual Investment Strategy in Appendix F is approved.
+Statutory Requirement 7.
+The Authorised borrowing limit for 2020- 21 as required under section 3(1) of the Local Government Act 2003 be approved at £434 million as set out in section 3.60 of this report.
 Statutory Requirement 8.
-Prudential Indicators for 2020-21 as set out in section 3.54 to 3.61 of the report and Appendix F. Statutory Requirement
+The Prudential Indicators for 2020-21 are approved as set out in section 3.56 to 3.58 of the report and Appendix F. Statutory Requirement

-Relevant Policy (ie es): Within Policy: Y Within Budget: Y
+Relevant Policy (id es): Within Policy: Υ Within Budget: Υ